jacobboykin/swansonator/README.md

 Thoughts and Ramblings:
 * I saw no need for a Finalizer here.
 This app doesn't manage PVCs or resources outside the cluster.
 It relies on Kubernetes' garbage collection via  `metadata.ownerReferences`.
+* To save time, this project doesn't deploy any LoadBalancer or Ingress resources.
+Use `kubectl`'s port-forwarding feature to interact with the swanson application.

 How I'd continue to iterate on a project similar to this:
 * Further use of Kubernetes Event recording to communicate reconciliation events to the user.